MicrosoftDocs/cpp-docs/docs/c-language/initializing-scalar-types.md

 }
 ```

 The global variable `GLOBAL` is declared at the external level, so it has global lifetime.
-The local variable `LOCAL` has **auto** storage class and only has an address during the execution of the function in which it is declared.
-Therefore, attempting to initialize the **static** pointer variable `lp` with the address of `LOCAL` is not permitted.
-The **static** pointer variable `gp` can be initialized to the address of `GLOBAL` because that address is always the same.
-Similarly, `*rp` can be initialized because `rp` is a local variable and can have a nonconstant initializer.
+The local variable `LOCAL` has **`auto`** storage class and only has an address during the execution of the function in which it is declared.
+Therefore, attempting to initialize the **`static`** pointer variable `lp` with the address of `LOCAL` is not permitted.
+The **`static`** pointer variable `gp` can be initialized to the address of `GLOBAL` because that address is always the same.
+Similarly, `*rp` can be initialized because `rp` is a local variable and can have a non-constant initializer.
 Each time the block is entered, `LOCAL` has a new address, which is then assigned to `rp`.

 ## See also